-The all-in electricity prices have slightly increased in Belgium in 2018 compared to 2017 for almost all consumer profiles.
-For Wallonia we see an increase of +2%.
-For Flanders we see an increase in all-in electricity prices of +2% above 70kV and a decrease of less than 1% for up to 70kV.
+The all-in electricity prices have decreased in Belgium in 2020 compared to 2019 for almost all consumer profiles.
+For both Flanders and Wallonia, we see a decrease of up to 5% for both the 100 GWh and 1000 GWh profiles.